-Name Meaning return (str) current contents of the Multiline Elemer Multiline nt (used as an input type of get_size e Return th to specify get_size(e size of an element in Pixels.
-Care must be taker their size but will return pixels when calling this ;) n as some elements use chara get_size method.
-Name Meaning return Tuple[int, int] - Width, Height of the element
+Name Meaning return (str) current contents of the Multiline Element (used as an input type of Multiline get_size e r their size but will return pixels when calling this get_size method. to specify r their size but will return pixels when calling this get_size method. to specify get_size())